-Day 1 – Arrive at Cardiff International Airport.
-On arrival be met and greeted and transfer to your hotel with the remainder of the day at your leisure to recover from your flight.
+Day 1 – Arrive at Heathrow International Airport.
+On arrival be met and greeted and transfer to your hotel in London with the remainder of the day at your leisure to recover from your flight.

-Day 2 – After breakfast, a short journey to Cardiff, the capital city of Wales, for a sightseeing tour of the city, including a visit to Cardiff Castle; Cardiff Bay and the Senedd, Wales ‘Parliament’ building.
+Day 2 – After breakfast, a journey (approx. 3 and a half hours) to Cardiff, the capital city of Wales, for a sightseeing tour of the city, including a visit to Cardiff Castle; Cardiff Bay and the Senedd, Wales ‘Parliament’ building.
 Overnight at your hotel.
-B
+(B)

-Day 7 – After breakfast board your coach for your return journey to Swansea to overnight.
-B
+Day 7 – After breakfast board your car, or, coach for your return journey to Swansea to overnight.
+(B)

-Day 10 – Transfer to London Heathrow Airport (own arrangements) for your flight home.
+Day 10 – Transfer to London Heathrow Airport (own arrangements) for your return flight home.